fmagrini/bayes-bay/docs/source/api/api_standard_parameterization.rst

 Parameterization
 ================

-In BayesBay, a user can define several instances of ``ParameterSpace`` that host different groups of parameters.

-All the parameter space(s) will be managed by a single ``Parameterization`` object.

-For parameters that are associated with (unknown) spatial positions, see :doc:`api_standard_discretization`.
+In BayesBay, all free parameters of an inference problem (see :doc:`api_standard_parameters`) should be encapsulated within one or more instances of ``ParameterSpace`` (or, alternatively, of :doc:`api_standard_discretization`), which are used to define a ``Parameterization``. ``ParameterSpace`` serves as a specialized container that not only groups an arbitrary number of free parameters but also (i) determines their dimensionality, and (ii) specifies the perturbation functions used to propose new model parameters from the current ones at each Markov chain step.

+Compared to ``ParameterSpace``, the ``Parameterization`` object is simpler and primarily designed to aggregate all model parameters from every specified instance of ``ParameterSpace`` and ``Discretization``.

 .. autosummary::
     :toctree: generated/